EmmaSara265/E-Commerce-Sales-Analysis/README.md

 •	📦 Product performance: Analyze product trends to identify best-sellers, evaluate individual product profitability, and understand how pricing changes impact margins.
 •	🌍 Regional Sales Analysis: Evaluate regional demand and assess product performance within each region to identify opportunities for improvement and targeted growth strategies.
 Visualize performance across global regions and identify top- and low-performing markets.
 •	👥 Customer Segmentation: Categorize customers based on demographics, revenue contribution, and purchasing behavior to identify top customers and gain insights into their buying patterns.

+🗂️ **2.
+Data Structure and ERD (Entity Relationship Diagram)** The dataset structure as seen below consists of 6 tables: DimProduct, DimGeography, DimDate, DimSalesTerritories, FactInternetSales, DumCustomer, with a total row count of 108,127 records.

+🗂️ 2.
+Data Structure and ERD (Entity Relationship Diagram) The dataset structure as seen below consists of 6 tables: DimProduct, DimGeography, DimDate, DimSalesTerritories, FactInternetSales, DumCustomer, with a total row count of 108,127 records.